truc-c/Comm-Lab-Project/README.md

 Special thank you to James Robert (http://jiaaro.com) for his guidance on using the pydub module.

-## Check if Python 3 is already available on current computer
+## Step 1: Check if Python 3 is already available on current computer
 1. Open terminal by typing cmd+spacebar
 2. Type 'terminal' (without the quotes) and a terminal window should pop-up.
 3. Type 'python3' (without the quote) and it will reveal some text similar to this